donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 > improve end to end quality of software deliverables?

-I'd like to answer this starting with the axioms behind the best practices, and than show on how these practices are instances fo the axioms applied.
+I'd like to answer this starting with the axioms behind the best practices, and than show on how these practices are instances for the axioms applied.

 My current axioms that are the root of my development practices are: